Stockton Poverty Truth Commission Launch Event

 International Day for the Eradication of Poverty

-On October 17th 2018, Thrive and the Poverty Truth Commission raising awareness for the International Day of the Eradication of Poverty in Stockton High Street.
+On October 17th 2018, Thrive and The Poverty Truth Commission were raising awareness for the International Day of the Eradication of Poverty on Stockton High Street.

 We got to showcase our #StocktonUnderstands pledge to the community from our stall on the busy market.
 It was met with positive feedback and some signed to the pledge to show support.